 This is a sample request for proposal (RFP) and vendor questionnaire from a company seeking a service provider to establish an internal audit function with an emphasis on compliance with the Sarbanes-Oxley Act.

-Request for Proposal: Quality Assessment Review of Internal Audit Department
+Request for Proposal: Internal Audit Department Quality Assessment Review

-This is a sample request for proposal and vendor questionnaire from a company seeking a service provider to conduct a quality assessment review of its internal audit department and coverage of its entities.
+This sample request for proposal (RFP) includes a vendor questionnaire and is designed for an internal audit department seeking a service provider to conduct a quality assessment review of its performance and coverage of its entities.

 Revenue Process Control Questionnaire